top of page

 Julia Spelman

-Ngāti Hikairo ki Kawhia
+Ngāti Hikairo ki Kāwhia | Waikato

-Julia has a strong commitment to social justice and reform of the criminal justice system.
-She is a former founder and Board chair of JustSpeak, a member of the criminal law committee of Te Hunga Roia Māori o Aotearoa (the Māori Law Society) and a member of the Executive Committee of Te Matakahi – Defence Lawyers Association of New Zealand.
-Julia has recently completed a year of immersion te reo study at Te Wānanga o Raukawa.
+Julia is committed to social justice and criminal justice reform.
+She is a founder and former Chair of JustSpeak, co-convenor of the Criminal Law Committee of Te Hunga Rōia Māori o Aotearoa (the Māori Law Society), and a member of the Executive Committee of Te Matakahi – Defence Lawyers Association of New Zealand.
+She is also co-chair of the Board of Community Law Wellington and Hutt Valley.

 julia@spelman.co.nz